 Before you know what you need, you should understand what you already have.
 Consider the following questions to determine what can stay and what needs improvement:

-• What mass communication system are we using now?
+- What mass communication system are we using now?

-• How long does it take to activate the system?
+- How long does it take to activate the system?

-• How quickly can messages be developed and sent?
+- How quickly can messages be developed and sent?

-• How well do we measure the effectiveness of our current system?
+- How well do we measure the effectiveness of our current system?

-• Can we easily and quickly segment our employee population?
+- Can we easily and quickly segment our employee population?

-• Does our system allow for one-way or two-way communications?
+- Does our system allow for one-way or two-way communications?

 Most likely threat assessment

-• Where are our employees located?
+- Where are our employees located?

-• What environmental hazards and threats does each location face?
+- What environmental hazards and threats does each location face?

-• What internal threats might be most prevalent?
+- What internal threats might be most prevalent?

-• What is our business continuity plan and how will communication play a role?
+- What is our business continuity plan, and how will communication play a role?

-• How and when do we practice our emergency plan?
+- How and when do we practice our emergency plan?

-• What kind of security and IT support do we have in place?
+- What kind of security and IT support do we have in place?

 How AlertMedia Can Help

 The best emergency notification system will fulfill all of your unique requirements, provide the ongoing support you may need, and help you achieve maximum ROI.

-Alert Media has been helping organizations streamline their mass communication needs across the enterprise so they can keep their employees safe, informed, and connected.
-Our reputation is built on helping companies speed communications to any and all communication channels so no employee is ever left behind.
+AlertMedia helps organizations streamline their mass communication needs across the enterprise so they can keep their employees safe, informed, and connected during any critical event.
+Our reputation is built on helping companies communicate more effectively and efficiently, which is why thousands of companies have entrusted us with their most critical communications.

-We provide best-in-class architecture that enables organizations to provide real-time communications with employees no matter where they are located or which device they are using.
+We provide a best-in-class architecture that enables organizations to provide real-time communications with employees no matter where they are located or which device they are using.
 Our secure, cloud-based platform means you can focus on what you do best without worrying about risk, maintenance, or escalating costs.
 Our engineers are constantly working to bring our customers the most comprehensive capabilities without adding complexity.

 If you are ready to see why AlertMedia is the best communication platform for your organization, you can try it today without risk.